cournape/Bento/html/_sources/faq.txt

 Bentomaker, the command line interface to bento, contains an experimental command to convert existing setup.py to bento format.

-I also believe it is possible to support most distutils/setuptools features in bento file format, and convert a package description to a distutils/setuptools Distribution instance.
-It could be used as a transition, so that packages who have heavily invested in distutils can still use distutils extensions: the metadata would be described in a bento.file, but distutils would still drive the build and installation.
+It is also possible to write a setup.py which "fake distutils" while using bento for its implementation.
+This allows a bento-based package to be installable from easy_install or pip.

 Is bento based on existing tools ?
 ====================================